-She is currently focussing her time on community insulin pump and sensor trainings, while also working casually at the Central Okanagan Diabetes Centre.
+She is currently focusing her time on community insulin pump and sensor trainings, while also working casually at the Central Okanagan Diabetes Centre.
 She has been enjoying tackling the ‘ins-and-outs’ of the latest technology advances in diabetes.
 Previously, she spent nearly 10 years working in the insulin pump industry and also enjoyed volunteer work at Diabetes Summer Camps, and being on staff with numerous Children with Diabetes conferences.
 She enjoys blending her professional and personal experiences in type 1 diabetes to try to make a difference.
 She has 3 young girls who keep her on her toes at home!

 Alice Cheng, MD, FRCPC

 Associate Professor, Dept of Medicine, University of Toronto